Kenny4297/Website/README.md

 React Reveal is a React library for creating animations on web pages.
 It allows you to add animation effects to your React components easily and without writing complex CSS animations.
 I have used this library in previous projects and decided to use it again here because of its clean animations.

 ## Features
-Visitors can view my previous work, see recommendations made by others, can contact me through email if they wish.
+Visitors can see recommendations made by others, can contact me through email if they wish.

 ## Deployment
 Due to this portfolio being a SPA, I have decided to simply use GitPages for the deployment.
 You can view the site [here](https://kenny4297.github.io/Website/).